 Low Fat Vanilla Ice Cream

-Pour whole milk, heavy cream, 1/2 cup sugar, salt, vanilla bean and vanilla extract into a large saucepan.
-Turn heat to medium and stir often until mixture reaches a boil.
-Immediately pull saucepan from heat when the liquid reaches a boil.
-While the milk mixture is heating up whisk egg yolks and remaining amount of sugar together.
+- Pour whole milk, heavy cream, 1/2 cup sugar, salt, vanilla bean, and vanilla extract into a large saucepan.
+Turn heat to medium and stir often until the mixture reaches a boil.
+Immediately pull the saucepan from heat when the liquid reaches a boil.
+While the milk mixture is heating up whisk egg yolks and the remaining amount of sugar together.
 Whisk egg yolk mixture until pale yellow and fully incorporated with no lumps.
-Immediately start tempering milk mixture into egg yolks until all of the milk has been mixed in and you have a pale yellow liquid.
-Now pour your mixture back into the saucepan and bring to a medium heat.
-Stir constantly until mixture coats the back of a spoon.
+Immediately start tempering the milk mixture into egg yolks until all of the milk has been mixed in and you have a pale yellow liquid.
+Now pour your mixture back into the saucepan and bring to medium heat.
+Stir constantly until the mixture coats the back of a spoon.
 This consistency is called “nappe” and should never be brought to a boil.
 Always make sure to strain your ice cream base to prevent clumps.

-Ready an ice bath and pour your ice cream base into your ice bath to chill or pour into a container.
+- Ready an ice bath and pour your ice cream base into your ice bath to chill or pour into a container.
 Place the base in your fridge to chill for several hours.
-Make sure the base is fully chilled before pouring into ice cream maker.
+Make sure the base is fully chilled before pouring it into the ice cream maker.

-Once fully chilled pour the base into the ice cream maker per the manufacturer instructions.
+- Once fully chilled pour the base into the ice cream maker per the manufacturer’s instructions.
 For my machine, I am making sure the ice cream bowl is completely frozen before proceeding.
-I assembled the machine, turned it on and poured the base in slowly.
+I assembled the machine, turned it on, and poured the base in slowly.
 The recipe was done within 20 minutes where I promptly turned off the machine and scooped out the ice cream into a plastic container.
-If you like soft serve it is ready to eat but if you prefer a firmer consistency place in your freezer for several hours before serving.
+If you like soft-serve it is ready to eat but if you prefer a firmer consistency place in your freezer for several hours before serving.

-Did you love this post?
+Did you like this post?
 Check out how to make my chai ice cream recipe!